“Learning another language is not only learning different words for the same things, but learning another way to think about things.” - Flora Lewis

 “Language is the roadmap of a culture.
 It tells you where its people came from and where they are going.” - Rita Mae Brown

-Ireland is an interesting English-speaking country.
-This country has two official languages, English and Irish.
+Ireland is an English-speaking country, but it has two official languages: Irish and English.